Treasury will unveil economic forecasts, including GDP growth and unemployment

 "The Budget is also another important part of the response, and it will include significant support to respond to and recover from Covid-19.

-"As is usual with the Budget, there may well be pre-announcements, especially where they relate to urgent Covid-19 response activities," Grant Robertson said.
+"As is usual with the Budget, there may well be pre-announcements, especially where they relate to urgent Covid-19 response activities," Robertson said.

 He added that work was already "well advanced on further fiscal support" – in other words, more Government spending.

-Tomorrow, Robertson will deliver an online speech to Business New Zealand setting out the next steps in our plan to cushion the impact of lockdown.
+Tomorrow, Robertson will deliver an online speech to Business New Zealand setting out the next steps in the plan to cushion the impact of lockdown.

 This will include further measures to assist businesses.

+The Treasury scenarios also reveal the impact Covid-19 will have on GDP.

+Treasury Secretary Caralee McLiesh said annual average GDP growth could fall by as little as 0.5 per cent, or by as much as 23.5 per cent in the fiscal year ending 30 June 2021

-"The best way to protect the economy is to fight this virus, which is why we've acted swiftly and decisively to stamp out COVID-19.
+"The best way to protect the economy is to fight this virus, which is why we've acted swiftly and decisively to stamp out Covid-19.

 "This will give our businesses and the economy the best chance to get going again on the other side."